zak-45/WLEDAudioSync-Chataigne-Module/README.md

   Force reload : kill (if running) and create a new aubio-beat-osc process.

-  Use RTMGC : this will execute the Nodejs server and launch chrome Server Port : port bumber for the Nodejs server , default to 8000 Script file: scrpt file name for OSC module
+  Use RTMGC : this will execute the Nodejs server and launch chrome Server Port : port number for the Nodejs server , default to 8000 Script file: scrpt file name for OSC module
     use OSCRTMGC.js under modules folder.